 I use this for more than just sandwiches – I’ve made french toast, used it to dip in soups, and even packed a slice or two in my lunch when I have a long day of classes.
 It holds up beautifully.
 And, it will make a great addition to your Thanksgiving table.

 This bread doesn’t taste like sourdough.
 Instead, I’ve purposely used a small amount of starter in this recipe to help create a lighter loaf.
 It does, though, have a more complex flavor than any of the other gluten-free breads I’ve had.

 Please forgive me upfront for being a little more technical than I usually am.
-I’ve been playing around with this recipe based on what I’ve learned about wheat-based sourdough starters and bread baking in school.
+I’ve been playing around with this recipe based on what I’ve learned about wheat-based sourdough starters and bread baking.
 The only way to ensure that you can replicate this at home is to tell you exactly what I did.

 Weighing versus Measuring

 Professional pastry chefs weigh (or scale) their ingredients – and most weigh the liquids.
 It’s more precise than using measuring cups.
 Grams and ounces are the two different units of measure used.
 I prefer grams because it’s more precise than ounces.

 So, yes, the recipe is in grams.
 I could roughly translate it into cups and tablespoons, however, it wouldn’t produce the same results and you’d have a failed loaf of bread.
 I’d rather have you frustrated with me about the measurements than because of expensive ingredients that end up in your trash can.